-Norwegian is a North Germanic language and is originally derived from Old Norse.
+Norwegian is originally derived from Old Norse.
 It differentiated itself from Danish in the 19th century, as part of the independence movement in Norway.
 Norwegian is mutually intelligible with Danish and Swedish.

-Norwegian has two official forms of written language: Bokmål (literally “book tongue”) and Nynorsk (literally “new Norwegian”):
+The two forms of Norwegian language are Bokmål (literally “book tongue”) and Nynorsk (literally “new Norwegian”):

 Both forms are regulated by the Norwegian Language Council.
 Other forms of Norwegian include Riksmal (“national language”) and Hognorsk (“High Norwegian”).